jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 If a taxpayer sets off a foreign investor tax credit against its income tax liability for an earlier income year under section LE 2(4)(b) of the Income Tax Act 2004, the amount set off does not reduce the taxpayer's tax payable for that year for the purpose of this Part.

 ### 120Q Due date for underestimation penalty tax
-For the purposes of this Part, the due date for the payment by a taxpayer of underestimation penalty tax is deemed to be the taxpayer's third instalment date.
+For the purposes of this Part, the due date for the payment by a taxpayer of underestimation penalty tax is deemed to be the date of instalment F set out in schedule 13, part A of the Income Tax Act 2004, for the taxpayer's corresponding income year.

 ### 120R Special provision for dividend withholding payments
 (1) For the purposes of this Part, in determining if a taxpayer has paid a dividend withholding payment,—to the extent the election or allocation alters the taxpayer's income tax liability for an income year that precedes the election income year or allocation income year, as the case may be (the extent of the alteration being called the affected tax), the taxpayer is not required by this Part to pay interest on the affected tax before the taxpayer's terminal tax date for the election income year or allocation income year.